-· Key challenges, capacities and requirements associated with systemic-adaptive learning
+- Key challenges, capacities and requirements associated with adaptive learning

-· Patterns associated with adaptive and maladaptive developments in human and social systems (across cultures, time periods and disciplines)
+- Patterns associated with helpful and harmful developments in human and social systems (across cultures, time periods and disciplines)

-Join a small class (maximum of 12 people) for a seminar-style introduction to Human Learning Ecology and a theory of human and social development that can help to guide your social change efforts.
+Join a small class (maximum of 12 people) for a seminar-style introduction to Human Learning Ecology and a theory of human and social development that can help to guide your thinking and ongoing development.
 This 49-hour intensive is delivered on evenings and weekends, and includes both in-person and online sessions.
 This class is open to those who want a refresher on the core concepts, and to anyone new to our programs as well.

 Lead Facilitator: the program is facilitated by Elizabeth Dozois, a Calgary-based consultant who has been providing research, evaluation and strategic support to the non-profit and public sectors for over 20 years.
 Elizabeth has a particular interest in supporting adaptive learning in complex and emergent initiatives, and has been working with Human Venture Leadership for over a decade.